VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Note that it could be required to flush response cache after importing historical data.
 See [these docs](#backfilling) for detail.

+VictoriaMetrics parses input JSON lines one-by-one.
+It loads the whole JSON line in memory, then parses it and then saves the parsed samples into persistent storage.
+This means that VictoriaMetrics can occupy big amounts of RAM when importing too long JSON lines.
+The solution is to split too long JSON lines into smaller lines.
+It is OK if samples for a single time series are split among multiple JSON lines.

 ### How to import CSV data